ARMmbed/mbed-os-example-ble/BLE_GAPButton/README.md

 By default the BLE device is called GAPButton, but you can change this in `source\main.cpp`.

 Open the BLE monitoring app on your phone and find the GAPButton device.
-The button click count should show up in the "Manufacturer Data" field.
+The button click count should show up in the "Service Data" field.
 Press Button 1 on your board and the number should change on your phone.